 Dacia Sandero

 The Sandero is based on the Renault Clio – another car in our top 10 – but it costs considerably less.
-In fact, with prices from £13,795 at the time of writing (or £170 a month on finance), it’s one of the UK’s cheapest new cars.
-There are just two trim levels, Essential and Expression, but even the former comes with automatic LED headlights, cruise control, air conditioning, a DAB radio, Bluetooth connectivity and electric front windows.
+In fact, with prices from £14,200 at the time of writing (or £120 a month on PCP finance), it’s one of the UK’s cheapest new cars.
+There are just three trim levels, Essential, Expression and Journey, but even the base model comes with cruise control, air conditioning, a DAB radio, Bluetooth phone connectivity and electric front windows.

 Most will opt for the 90hp 1.0-litre TCe petrol engine, which is available with a six-speed manual gearbox or CVT automatic.
 To save even more money, the 100hp Bi-Fuel version can run on liquefied petroleum gas (LPG).
 If you prefer your Sandero with a little off-road attitude, the Stepway version has chunky bumpers and added ground clearance.

 The Dacia is practical, pleasant to drive and seriously good value.
-Its Achilles’ heel is a two-star crash rating from Euro NCAP (compared to the Clio’s five-star score), mainly due to a lack of active safety tech.
-This aside, the only way to get more supermini for your money is to buy used.
+Its Achilles’ heel is a two-star Euro NCAP crash rating for the Sandero Stepway.
+This compares to the Clio’s five-star score, and is mainly due to a lack of active safety technology.
+This aside, you will need to buy used to get more supermini for your money.

 Honda Jazz